ok97465/spyder_okvim/README.md

 Don't make an issue to spyder github after install okvim.
 ```

-This project is incomplete.
-So it may adversely affect spyder-ide.
-If you have a problem after
-installing this, please retry after uninstalling okvim.
+If you have a problem after installing this, please retry after uninstalling okvim.

 ## Known Issues